kjappelbaum/mofdscribe/docs/source/getting_started.rst

     features = featurizer.featurize_many([s, s2])

-If you use the `zeo++` or `raspa2` packages, you can customize the temporary directory used by the featurizers by exporting `MOFDSCRIBE_TEMPDIR`.
+If you use the :code:`zeo++` or :code:`raspa2` packages, you can customize the temporary directory used by the featurizers by exporting :code:`MOFDSCRIBE_TEMPDIR`.
 If you do not specify the temporary directory, the default is the current working directory.